jaguado/admin-inmuebles/template/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Developer notes

+* User session will be stored in auth.service and will use the same user object for social and for integrated login
+* Docker ready
+* Heroku ready
+* Multilanguage feature enabled so all text must be on 'template\src\assets\i18n' folder

+### Next features

+* Customer on boarding
+* Condos selection screen
+* Common menu and user profile